 Silk Roads & Mountain Peaks

-Overcast sky and soft clouds above mountain peaks along the ancient Silk Road, symbolizing calm, resilience, and connection across Asia
+Overcast sky and soft clouds symbolize calm, resilience, and connection across Asia

 With Africa now behind us, we move east, where sacred mountains meet ancient trade routes, and history still whispers through valley and passes.
-This new chapter, “Silk Road & Mountain Peaks,” takes us into the heart of Asia through Afghanistan’s rugged passes, Armenia’s crossroads of culture, Azerbaijan’s fire-lit lands, Bahrain’s island heritage, Bangladesh’s river rhythms, and Bhutan’s Himalayan peace.
+This new chapter, โSilk Road & Mountain Peaks,โ takes us into the heart of Asia through Afghanistan, Armenia, Azerbaijan, Bahrain, Bangladesh, and Bhutan.

 Each nation holds a different rhythm.
 Threads of trade, tradition, and transformation, yet together, they weave one continuous story: the human pull toward connection, even across the highest peaks.

 So, lace up your boots and steady your compass.
-We’re tracing old paths and new perspectives across these six nations that rise between silk roads and mountain peaks.
+Weโre tracing old paths and new perspectives across these six nations that rise between silk roads and mountain peaks.
+If you need to check the flight list before we go, click here.

 AFGHANISTAN